Embird Embroidery Software

 View designs as thumbnails

-3 - Select "plesnivec.dst", "rose2.dst" and "rose3.dst" files in "Files:" box at the right panel (Picture No. 2).
-You can use the steps explained in Select Marked Files tutorials for selecting designs which you want to move into category "Flowers" (i.e. create shortcuts for selected designs in a new folder).
+3 - Select the "plesnivec.dst", "rose2.dst", and "rose3.dst" files in the "Files:" box on the right panel (Picture No. 2).
+You can use the steps explained in the Select Marked Files tutorial for selecting designs that you want to move into the "Flowers" category (i.e., create shortcuts for selected designs in a new folder).

-4 - Once the files are selected, select "Right Panel > Clipboard > Copy Files to Clipboard" command from main menu (Picture No. 2).
+4 - Once the files are selected, select the "Right Panel > Clipboard > Copy Files to Clipboard" command from the main menu (Picture No. 2).

 2. Select designs and copy them to Clipboard